-Chartered Accountants (Firm's Registration No.117366W/W-100018)

-Partner (Membership No. 102911) UDIN: 21102911AAAABP6928
+For Deloitte Haskins & Sells LLP Chartered Accountants (Registration No.117366W/W100018)

+Sampada S Narvankar Partner Membership No. 102911 UDIN:22102911AJTSEB9037

-ANNEXURE "A" TO THE INDEPENDENT AUDITORS' REPORT (Referred to in paragraph 1(f) under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)
+ANNEXURE "A" TO THE INDEPENDENT AUDITORS' REPORT

+(Referred to in paragraph 1(f) under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)

-Report on the Internal Financial Controls Over Financial Reporting under Clause (i) of Sub-section 3 of Section 143 of the Act.
+Report on the Internal Financial Controls Over Financial Reporting under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of Konkan Storage Systems (Kochi) Private Limited (the "Company") as at March 31, 2021 in conjunction with our audit of the Ind AS financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of Konkan Storage Systems (Kochi) Private Limited ("the Company") as of 31 March 2022 in conjunction with our audit of the Ind AS financial statements of the Company for the year ended on that date.